pascalguttmann/obat/docs/arch/ui_measurement.md

-# U / I Measurement
+# U / I / T Measurement

-The U / I measurement is used to measure the voltage and current at the battery terminals.
+The U / I / T measurement is used to measure the voltage and current at the battery terminals.
 The measured voltage and current at the battery terminal shall be converted to a digital signal, which can be read by the PC.
 The required accuracy shall be in accordance to achieve the desired measurement